AveryS00/song-link-bot/README.md

 ``set logging_channel <channel-name>``
 This will set the channel that the Discord bot will write (but not read) logs to.
 This channel must be a text channel.
 Logging will take place when a user sends a spotify link into the ``music_channel``.
-The bot will send a message indicating whether it succeeded or not to add it to the server playlist. ``<channel-name>`` formatting is the same as the above commmand.
+The bot will send a message indicating whether it succeeded or not to add it to the server playlist. ``<channel-name>`` formatting is the same as the above command.

 ``set prefix <prefix>``
 This will change the prefix to the given value in prefix, if it is one of the acceptable prefixes.
-Currently acceptable prefixes are ``! !! . .. ? ?? & && + ++``.
+Currently, acceptable prefixes are ``! !! . .. ? ?? & && + ++``.
 If you have a different prefix that you would like to be added to this list, send me a pull request if you know how to do so, or a message through any form of media.
 If you are self-hosting, you have direct control over this list in the config.json.

-All of the set commands require moderator privileges.
+All the set commands require moderator privileges.

 ### fill
 ``fill [number]``
 This will fill the Spotify playlist with links going back ``number`` amount of messages.
-If number is ommitted, it will attempt to read the entire channel.
+If number is omitted, it will attempt to read the entire channel.
 Admin privileges are required for this command.
 There is a time gate of 3 hours before using this command again.

 ### reset
-(not implemented yet)
 ``reset``
 This will completely clear the Spotify playlist associated with the server.
 Admin privileges are required for this command.
 There is a time gate of 3 hours before using this command again.